 vegetables to implement certain controls to prevent contamination of our nation’s

 food system.
-The act gives power to the Food and Drug Administration (FDA) to establish
+The act authorizes the Food and Drug Administration (FDA) to establish

 regulations for the production of fresh fruits and vegetables (The Produce Safety Rule) and regulations for processors (The Preventive Controls Rule).

 The Produce Safety Rule (PSR), outlined in Section 105 of FSMA, establishes science-based

 minimum standards for safe production and harvesting of fresh fruits and vegetables.

 These standards are based on a foundation of Good Agricultural Practices (GAPs).
 The